Attention-Seeking Behaviour in Children

 What Is Attention-Seeking Behaviour in a Child?

-Ever faced problems like your child lying down in the middle of the road to get a toy or causing a scene at the park amidst other siblings by stealing ice cream or bullying other kids?
-These are examples of attention-seeking behaviour, and sometimes it goes too extreme to the point where you get glares and glances from outsiders and other parents.
+Have you ever faced problems with your child, such as lying down in the shop because he wants a specific toy, or causing a scene at the park amidst other siblings by stealing ice cream, or bullying other kids?
+These are examples of attention-seeking behaviour, and sometimes it goes to an extreme, to the point where you get glares and glances from outsiders and other parents.

 - Faking illnesses to get some of your time

-- Causing too much drama at home or in public settings
+- Causing drama or throwing tantrums at home or in public settings

 - Causing harm to others and trying to play hero

-- Creating problems which make one parent argue with the other
+- Creating problems that make one parent argue with the other

-How Much of Attention is Enough for Your Child?
+How Much Attention Is Enough for Your Child?

-How much attention is enough for your child will depend on the child’s personality, behaviours and daily routines.
-Your child may feel satisfied with the attention she receives at home but may be disappointed in the classroom, in which case, you may need to talk to the school counsellor or concerned teachers to make room for opportunity to shine by asking questions and encouraging participation in group discussions.
+How much attention is enough for your child will depend on the child’s personality, behaviour, and daily routine.
+Your child may feel satisfied with the attention he receives at home, but may be disappointed in the classroom, in which case, you may need to talk to the school counsellor or concerned teachers to make room for opportunity to shine by asking questions and encouraging participation in group discussions.

 1. Positive Attention

-If you find your child doing something good, give them some words of encouragement or reinforce that action with positive rewards.
-This is what we refer to as positive attention.
-In other words, a pat on the back, a gentle hug, words of praise and small smiley doodles or notes in their notebooks or lunch boxes work just as well.
+If you find your child doing something good, give him words of encouragement, or reinforce that action with positive rewards.
+This is called positive attention.
+A pat on the back, a gentle hug, words of praise, and small smiley doodles or notes in their notebooks or lunch boxes work just as well.